sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 The dataframe Date was converted to datetime Index

-Now we have a clean data set which will have Date as Index, and sum of cases for each State.
+Now we have a clean dataset which will have Date as Index, and sum of cases for each State.
 From here onwards, we can use the following function to get a cumulative number of cases (total) and new cases (new) for a given State in the dataframe.

 .|total|new